-- Sub-standard: Items that show underlying well-defined weaknesses and are considered to be specifically impaired. - Doubtful: Items that are not yet considered final losses due to some pending factors that may strengthen the quality of the items. - Loss: Items that are considered to be uncollectible in whole or in part.
-The Bank provides fully for its anticipated loss, after taking collateral into account.
+• Sub-standard: Items that show underlying well-defined weaknesses and are considered to be specifically impaired.

+- Doubtful: Items that are not yet considered final losses due to some pending factors that may strengthen the quality of the items. - Loss: Items that are considered to be uncollectible in whole or in part.
+SBSA provides fully for its anticipated loss, after taking collateral into account.

-Please refer to the diagram on page 51 and to the tables set out on pages 52 to 55 of the risk and capital management report section of the Bank's 2016 annual report with regard to the Bank's maximum exposure to credit risk by credit quality as at 31 December 2016 and 31 December 2015.
+Please refer to the diagram on page 135 and to the tables set out on pages 136 to 137 of SBSA's 2017 annual report with regard to SBSA's maximum exposure to credit risk by credit quality as at 31 December 2017 and 31 December 2016.